Return of sports helps bars score audiences

 “We are only putting like 40 people maximum on our patios, which is not the same as 400 capacity,” said Yoges.

-“We are really waiting for stage three to open up, so we can put an additional 50 people inside.”
+“We are really waiting for Stage 3 to open up, so we can put an additional 50 people inside.”

 The lower capacity barely puts a dent in the money Yoges must come with soon.